Liposuction removes subcutaneous fat in areas of good skin tone in order to contour and slim parts of the body.

 Your surgeon will explain in detail the procedure and its risks and alternatives.

 Liposuction is usually performed as a day procedure in hospital.
 On the day of surgery, you and your surgeon will determine the exact areas to be targeted with markings placed on your skin.
 In the operating theatre, infiltration fluid containing local anaesthetic for pain relief and adrenaline for haemostasis is injected into the area to be sculpted.
 This can be used alone to numb the area, or in conjunction with a general anaesthetic.
 For each body area, two or three incisions are made to allow the liposuction cannula (a long thin probe that removes the fat) to pass under your skin.
 Careful volume measurements are made during the procedure to ensure that your expectations are met, and body symmetry is obtained.
-The small incisions are closed with dissolving stitches.
+The small incisions are closed with stitches.
 Small waterproof dressings are applied to these incisions.

-Liposuction is sometimes described as simple, but it is real surgery, and even in the most straightforward cases should be performed with sophisticated surgical technique for the safest and best results.
+Liposuction may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
 Fortunately, liposuction surgery in Sydney is safely performed by our highly experienced surgeons.

-Our surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
-They have both received Honours degrees in their Sydney medical schools.
+Our Sydney liposuction surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
+They are both Australian University trained, having received Honours degree in their medical schools.
 They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australian Society of Plastic Surgeons.
 They both have extensive experience and training in liposuction, including the most advanced and up to date techniques.
 They are committed to giving their patients the safest and best treatment available.

-A consultation with a qualified Plastic Surgeon is the best place to get more advice.
-More information and a video presentation on liposuction are available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
+A consultation with a qualified Plastic Surgeon is the best place to get the right advice.
+More information on liposuction is available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
 You can view a video of the procedure the